dtcimbal/aws-cloudformation-templates/README.md

 Elastic Beanstalk, please go `./aws/ec2`, `./aws/ecs` or `./aws/beanstalk` to see the templates.

 You should be able to find a README file for each case along with the template.
-The README should give you a brief description for that particular case.
+The README should give you a brief description of that particular case.

 Feel free to use either `aws cli` or AWS Console (Web UI) to deploy the templates.